General Dynamics F-16 Fighting Falcon: Ukraine

 In May 2023, an international coalition consisting of the United Kingdom, the Netherlands, Belgium and Denmark announced their intention to train Ukrainian Air Force pilots on the F-16 ahead of possible future deliveries to increase the Ukrainian Air Force capabilities in the current Russo-Ukrainian War.
 The U.S. confirmed that it would approve the re-export from these countries to Ukraine.
 Denmark has agreed to help train Ukrainians on their usage of the fighter.
 Denmark's acting Defence Minister Troels Lund Poulsen said that Denmark "will now be able to move forward for a collective contribution to train Ukrainian pilots to fly F-16s".
 On 6 July 2023, Romania announced that it will host the future training center after the meeting of the Supreme Council of National Defense.
 During the 2023 Vilnius summit, a coalition was formed consisting of Denmark, the Netherlands, Belgium, Canada, Luxembourg, Norway, Poland, Portugal, Romania, Sweden, the United Kingdom, and Ukraine.
 A number of Ukrainian pilots began training in Denmark and the U.S. The European F-16 Training Center, organized by Romania, the Netherlands, and Lockheed Martin through several subcontractors, officially opened on 13 November 2023.
 It is located at the Romanian Air Force's 86th Air Base, and Ukrainian pilots began training there in September 2024.
 On 17 August 2023, the U.S. approved the transfer of F-16s from the Netherlands and Denmark to Ukraine after the Ukrainian pilots have completed their training.
 The Netherlands and Denmark have announced that together they will donate up to 61 F-16AM/BM Block 15 MLU fighters to Ukraine once pilot training has been completed.

+In April 2026, reports emerged that Ukrainian F-16 pilots undergoing training with the RAF were being instructed to operate in GPS-denied environments due to extensive Russian electronic warfare and signal jamming encountered during the Russo-Ukrainian War.
+According to Royal Air Force instructors involved in the program, pilots were trained in low-altitude visual navigation and terrain-based orientation methods intended to compensate for degraded satellite navigation systems.